 There is physical Time Out where you pop him in his room or any other place of your choosing, and he stays there till he is ready to do as you have asked.

 The other sort of Time Out is where you go and get busy with whatever you’re doing and remember what you asked him to do.
 If he approaches you with any other requests, you warmly say, ‘as soon as you have done (whatever it was you asked him to do), I’d be happy to help you with that, but not before’.
 Then go about what you were doing.

 This concept of ASK once, TELL once and then create distance until it is done, is no magic bullet.

 It is hard work and it takes time.

 I find that the best time to think about it is ‘the night before’.
 Work out what you are going to do the following morning so you start as the boss.
 Also work out what you are going to do if things run late…or begin in the weekend.

 Then make sure that the first 4 requests of the morning happen in the same way – ASK once, TELL once, keep away until that is done.

 Good luck and best wishes to you.

-If your 7 year old’s challenging behaviour turns to anger, then check out Dealing with anger and Helping children deal with anger.
+If your young child’s challenging behaviour turns to anger, then check out Dealing with anger and Helping children deal with anger.
 And for more expert advice, check out our School age: Behaviour section.